mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

     5: doris day, with distance of 0.81859043384:

 These are great, too.
-At least for Tony Bennett, the binary data representation recommendations looks just as good.
+At least for Tony Bennett, the binary data representation recommendations look just as good or better.
 Someone who likes Tony Bennett might also like Nat King Cole or Frank Sinatra.
 The distances are higher, but that's due to squashing the data by using the sign function.

 Again, it's not obvious which method is better.
 Since ultimately it's the users's future actions that indicate which recommender system is better, it's a perfect candidate for A/B Testing.
 For now, I'll stick with the binary data representation model.